Scott & Bob Fraser - winejudging.com

 The largest competition of American wines in the world!

-We understand the importance of providing a marketing vehicle to wineries throughout the country, especially in these difficult financial times.
-The San Francisco Chronicle Wine Competition (SFCWC) is specifically designed to provide an even playing field.
+The San Francisco Chronicle Wine Competition (SFCWC) is one of the industry’s most respected, and highly publicized, wine competitions in the country.
+It is specifically designed to provide an even playing field for both large scale and boutique wineries.
 The SFCWC’s most important attribute and distinction from other competitions is that every winery has the opportunity to enter and to win.
-A gold medal winner from a winery within a certain price point signifies they are within the top ten percent of quality wines in the country.

-In cooperation with Northern California’s largest newspaper, the San Francisco Chronicle, the SFCWC will provide heightened exposure to the award winning wineries in 2014.
+In cooperation with Northern California’s largest newspaper, the San Francisco Chronicle, the SFCWC will provide heightened exposure to the award winning wineries in 2015.
 In February, the San Francisco Chronicle will publish a special section and post online the award winning wines for more than 1.7 million readers.
-The Chronicle’s online site, SFGATE.com, will also partner with the competition and provide major publicity of the award winning wines.
+The Chronicle’s online site, SFGATE.com, will also partner with the competition to offer comprehensive coverage of the award winning wines.
 The nationally recognized Wine & Spirits Magazine is returning as a major sponsor and will publish a full page spread of award winning wines.
 This year’s publicity will include coverage in the Santa Rosa Press Democrat and all other local and trade media throughout the country, as well as sponsorships from KGO-AM 810 and NBC-TV.
-The Larose Group, our public relations group, will increase wine award exposure through print, radio, websites, blogs and other social networking sites throughout the country.
+The Larose Group, our public relations agency, will increase wine award exposure through additional media outlets including print, radio, websites, blogs, social media and various other platforms throughout the country.

-After the judging is complete, we bring our judges’ knowledge and the opportunity to taste these delicious wines to consumers at the Public Tasting and Pairing at Fort Mason Center, Saturday, February 15, 2014.
+After the judging is complete, we bring our judges’ knowledge and the opportunity to taste these delicious wines to consumers at the Public Tasting and Pairing at Fort Mason Center, on Valentine’s Day, Saturday, February 14, 2015.